ffrancis/Model_gDNAsizedistAND3prime_pmol_calc/README.md

-Model the fragment size distribution of B73 (Maize) gDNA based on fragment analyzer result and calculate the picomole amount of DNA for that particular distribution of DNA fragment size.
+Model the fragment size distribution of B73 (Maize) gDNA based on fragment analyzer result and calculate the picomole amount of DNA for that particular distribution of DNA fragment sizes.
 ===========================================================================================================================================================================================